 While one of the defining features of chronic Lyme disease is fatigue, Dr. Heyman discusses his cases in which there was a myriad of presentations without any one defining symptom.
 Many of his patients had suffered a severe cognitive decline, loss of executive function, memory problems, mood disturbances, chronic pain, cardiopulmonary problems, and more.
 The debilitating effects of the disease then led to more devastating results: these patients often are unable to work, function in personal relationships, or complete simple daily activities without experiencing profound exhaustion.

 There are approximately 329,000 new cases of Lyme disease each year, and the number of those infected is expected to increase.
 According to Rick Ostfeld, a disease ecologist at the Cary Institute of Ecosystem Studies, the illness is on track to produce its worst numbers in 2017.
 Moreover, many experts believe the true number of Lyme cases is higher than reported, as the Centers for Disease Control and Prevention require ‘objective measures’ like positive blood tests or rashes; therefore, estimates indicate that CDC surveillance only captures approximately 10% of reportable Lyme cases.
 There is currently no vaccine for Lyme disease, and Dr. Heyman notes that the FDA-approved blood tests are often inaccurate.

-If you or someone you know is suffering from any of the aforementioned symptoms, and have been unsuccessful in finding effective treatment or lasting relief, Dr. Heyman treats patients at his integrative medicine practice: the Virginia Center for Health and Wellness in Aldie, Virginia.
-For an appointment with Dr. Heyman, please call 703-327-2434, or send an inquiry to firstname.lastname@example.org.
+If you or someone you know is suffering from any of the aforementioned symptoms, and have been unsuccessful in finding an effective treatment or lasting relief, Dr. Heyman treats patients at his integrative medicine practice: the Virginia Center for Health and Wellness in Aldie, Virginia.
+For an appointment with Dr. Heyman, please call ☎ (703) 327-2434, or contact us online today.